kyrers/CTE-Solutions/README.md

 So, to solve this challange add the required information to the code and run `npx hardhat run scripts/math/deployRetirementFundHelper.js --network ropsten`.

 ### Mapping
-To solve this contract, we need to somehow set `isComplete` to true, or 1.
+To solve this challenge, we need to somehow set `isComplete` to true, or 1.
 First, you should read the Ethereum docs to understand how contract storage works.
 You'll hopefully reach the conclusion that `isComplete` is at `slot 0`.
 Then, `slot 1` has the `map[]` length.
 From the documentation, we can also gather that: `keccak256(1)` has the `map[0]` value, `keccak256(1) + 1` has the `map[1]` value and so forth.
 This is because the contract array is a dynamic size array, so the EVM reserves one slot to store the array length.
 From this, we can expect that if we set the map length to 2**256 - 1, the slot that contains the `isComplete` value will be occupied by the array, allowing us to modify it, if we know the corresponding storage address.
 Since we know that `map[0]` is at `keccak256(1)`, we also know that `map[isComplete] = 2**256 - keccack256(1)`.
 Once again, the code is commented and explained.
 Still, here are the steps needed: